Languages | English

 In a span of less than a decade, ETLLP has blossomed to become a well-recognised boutique firm whose name is synonymous with criminal defence and public interest litigation.
 Although the firm often makes headlines for capital cases and constitutional challenges, the bulk of the firm’s practice involves commercial litigation and international disputes.

 This well-rounded practice has earned Eugene, and the firm, widespread recognition and acclaim.
 Most notably, in 2020, Benchmark Litigation recognised ETLLP as the “Boutique Firm of the Year” in the Asia-Pacific Region and paid tribute to the firm’s involvement and expertise in complex domestic and cross-border disputes.
-For two consecutive years from 2020 – 2021, ETLLP was ranked amongst the “Best Law Firms” in Singapore by the Straits Times.
-Most recently, the firm was ranked by the often referred to as ‘the gold-standard’, Chambers and Partners, in its 2022 edition of Chambers Asia-Pacific Guide for Corporate Investigations/Anti-Corruption: Domestic practice area.
+For two consecutive years from 2020 – 2021, ETLLP was ranked amongst the “Best Law Firms” in Singapore by the Straits Times, and was ranked by the often referred to as ‘the gold-standard’, Chambers and Partners, in its 2022 edition of Chambers Asia-Pacific Guide for Corporate Investigations/Anti-Corruption: Domestic practice area.
+Eugene was named as one of Asia’s Top 15 Litigators 2022, and Asia Super 50 Disputes Lawyers 2022 by Asian Legal Business.
+He was recognised in the fields of Litigation and Criminal Defence in the Fourteenth Edition of The Best Lawyers™ in Singapore.
+Most recently, he has been named as a Litigation Star for White-collar Crime Disputes by Benchmark Litigation Asia-Pacific 2022.

 In the field of criminal defence, Eugene and ETLLP have become household names.
 In the Straits Times’ Best Law Firms Survey 2022, ETLLP established itself as the lawyers’ choice for criminal defence as it received the highest number of recommendations from fellow law firms ranked.